camunda/camunda-docs-manual/site/src/documents/api-references/deployment-descriptors/tags/process-engine.html.md

       </p>
       <p>
         <strong>Text Content:</strong>
-        the fully qualified classname of the Process Engine Configuration class to use for this process engine.
+        The fully qualified classname of the Process Engine Configuration class to be used for this process engine.
 The class must be a subclass of <a href="ref:/api-references/javadoc/?org/camunda/bpm/engine/impl/cfg/ProcessEngineConfigurationImpl.html">ProcessEngineConfigurationImpl</a>.
       </p>
       <p>
         <strong>Default Value:</strong>